 When completing your Doctoral Loan application with Student Finance England you will be asked to state the course you intend on studying.
 This will be formatted as follows:

 Doctoral Course in [name of school] [FT/PT - full-time or part-time]

 If you were to be studying a full-time doctoral course in the School of English then you would select:

 Doctoral Course in English FT

 If you were to be studying a part-time course in the School of Geography then you would select:

 The name of your school is detailed on your offer letter.

 If you cannot find a course that is specifically linked to your school in this way then please email the Student Funding team via firstname.lastname@example.org.

 If you apply for a Postgraduate Doctoral Loan, and it is approved, the Student Loan Company will send the University your details and you should then be able to register.

 If you are approved for a Postgraduate Doctoral Loan you do not need to pay your fees up front, as you will be able to set up an instalment plan to pay the fee in three instalments.
-If you have any problems with this you should contact the Student Funding Team by emailing email@example.com
+If you have any problems with this you should email the Student Funding team via email@example.com.